 2020

-- On February 18, 2020, Bluegill and crappie were collected from a Fort Gratiot pond on Parker Road.
-The fish will be analyzed for PFAS.
+- On February 18, 2020, Bluegill were collected from a Fort Gratiot pond on Parker Road.
+The fish samples were tested for various contaminants including PFOS.
+See the fish sampling information section for the PFOS results.

-- On August 20, 2020, EGLE collected additional surface water samples in the Doe Creek, Rattle Run, Sheldon Drain, Belle River, Milwaukee Creek, Galbraith Drain, Kettle Creek (proposed name) Brace Drain, Pine River and Burtch Creek drainages.
-These sample locations are near other agricultural fields that received biosolids applications prior to 1990.
+- On August 20, 2020, EGLE collected additional surface water samples in the Doe Creek, Rattle Run, Sheldon Drain, Belle River, Milwaukee Creek, Galbraith Drain, Kettle Creek (proposed name), Brace Drain, Pine River and Burtch Creek drainages.
+These sample locations are near other agricultural fields that received applications of industrially-impacted biosolids prior to 1990.
 EGLE has put together a summary report for this sampling event.

-- On October 14, 2020, EGLE collected rock bass from the Howe Drain and two locations on the Black River.
-The fish will be analyzed for PFAS.
+- On October 14, 2020, EGLE collected Rock Bass from the Howe Drain and two locations on the Black River.
+The fish samples were tested for various contaminants including PFOS.
+See the fish sampling information section for the PFOS results.

 Historical Sampling Table: PFOS and PFOA Only